allen138/hone-capital/README.md

   table = $("#table-data")[0];
   switching = true;
 ```
 Create a recursive loop that passes switching.
 In the loop, set switching to false and set the dataRows equal to table.rows.
 Rows is a HTML Table Element property that returns a collection of all the rows in the table.
 Create a for loop that loops through the dataRows.
 Inside the for loop, set shouldSwitch to false, set x to the first index of the table data your analizing and y to the second data your analizing.
-Create an IF statement that checks if x is less than y and IF true, set shouldSwitch to true and break the loop.
+Create an if statement that checks if x is less than y and IF true, set shouldSwitch to true and break the loop.
 ```javascript
   while (switching) {
     switching = false;